-The affairs of the Corporation are managed by a Board of Directors.
-The members of the Board are elected annually at each Annual Meeting of shareholders to hold office until the next Annual Meeting unless, prior thereto, he or she resigns, or the office of such director becomes vacant by death, removal, or other cause.
-By resolution of the Board adopted on May 24, 2012, the precise number of directors has been fixed at nine.
-Therefore, a total of nine nominees are being proposed as directors for election by the shareholders at the Meeting.
+By resolution of the Board adopted on May 23, 2013, the precise number of directors has been fixed at eight directors.
+All nominees have served continuously as directors of the Corporation since their appointment or first election in such capacity with the exception of Mr. James J. Morris, being a new nominee proposed for election as directors of the Corporation.
+Finally, Mr. Claude Boivin, currently a director of the Corporation, is not part of the nominees that are being proposed as directors for election by the shareholders at the Annual Meeting, and therefore will not be reelected as director for the ensuing year.
+Therefore, a total of eight nominees are being proposed as directors for election by the shareholders at the Meeting.
 The following table sets out the names of said nominees for election, their present principal occupation, the years in which they became directors of the Corporation and the number of Common Shares of the Corporation owned, directly or indirectly, or controlled or directed by the nominees.
 The persons designated on the enclosed form of proxy intend to vote for the election of the nominees whose names are set forth below.
-Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 29, 2012.
-All nominees have served continuously as director of the Corporation since their appointment or first election in such capacity.
+Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 14, 2013.

-Name Principal Occupation Director Since Number of Common Shares Claude Boivin (1) Québec, Canada Consultant and Member of various Boards of Directors.
-1994 18,000 (3) John M. Cybulski (1) North Carolina, U.S.A.
-Principal, Aeroglobe LLC (International Business Consulting Company) and Chairman of the Board of Héroux-Devtek Inc. 2004 135,900 Paule Doré (1) Québec, Canada Corporate Director.
+Name Principal Occupation John M. Cybulski (1) North Carolina, U.S.A.
+Principal, Aeroglobe LLC (International Business Consulting Company) and Chairman of the Board of Héroux-Devtek Inc. Director since: 2004 Independent Common Shares: 135,900 Deferred Share Units: 11,520 Stock Appreciation Rights: 3,000 Paule Doré (1) Québec, Canada Corporate Director.
 From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. (provider of end-to-end IT and business process services).
-2010 13,400 (4) Christian Dubé (2) Québec, Canada President of Cascades SAS, the European subsidiary of Cascades Inc. and Chairman of the Board of Reno de Medici, an Italian public company traded on the Milan Stock Exchange where Cascades Inc. has a 40% interest.
-Vice-President Business development of Cascades Inc. (leader in the production, conversion and the marketing of packaging products- boxboard, cartonboard-fine specialty papers and tissue papers made primarily with recycled fibre).
-Up to May 2010, Chief Financial Officer of Cascades Inc. 2004 10,000 Jean-Louis Fontaine (2) Québec, Canada Vice-Chairman of the Board and director, Bombardier Inc. (diversified manufacturer of transportation equipment).
-1990 48,000 (5) Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc. 1985 3,788,038 (6)
+Director since: 2010 Independent Common Shares: 17,000 (3) Deferred Share Units: 6,819 Jean-Louis Fontaine (2) Québec, Canada Vice-Chairman of the Board and director, Bombardier Inc. (diversified manufacturer of transportation equipment).
+Director since: 1990 Independent Common Shares: 48,000 (4) Deferred Share Units: 12,450 Stock Appreciation Rights: 11,000 Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc. Director since: 1985 Non-independent Common Shares: 3,907,238 (5)

-Name Principal Occupation Director Since Number of Common Shares Louis Morin (2) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
-Up to March 31, 2009, Vice- President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's largest media companies).
-2008 9,000 Réal Raymond (1) Québec, Canada Corporate Director.
-Up to 2007, President and Chief Executive Officer of National Bank of Canada (financing corporation and bank).
-2010 17,000 Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of moulded and extruded parts for the automotive and industrial markets).
-2000 40,000 (7)
+Name Principal Occupation

+Louis Morin (2) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
+Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's largest media companies).

+Director since: 2008

+Independent

+Common Shares : 20,000

+Deferred Share Units: 6,819

+Stock Appreciation Rights: 3,000

+James J. Morris Washington, U.S.A.
+Corporate Director and consultant.
+Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.

+New nominee

+Independent

+Réal Raymond (1) Corporate Director.
+Up to 2007, President and Chief Executive Officer

+Québec, Canada of National Bank of Canada (financing corporation and bank).

+Director since: 2010

+Independent

+Common Shares : 17,000

+Deferred Share Units: 12,882

+Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of moulded and extruded parts for the automotive and industrial markets).

+Director since: 2000

+Independent

+Common Shares : 40,000 (6)

+Deferred Share Units: 12,450

+Stock Appreciation Rights: 11,000